mfranzke/loading-attribute-polyfill/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![Greenkeeper badge](https://badges.greenkeeper.io/mfranzke/loading-attribute-polyfill.svg)](https://greenkeeper.io/)

-Fast and lightweight vanilla JavaScript polyfill for the native behaviour to load elements right before they enter the viewport.
+Fast and lightweight vanilla JavaScript polyfill for native lazy loading, meaning the behaviour to load elements right before they enter the viewport.
 Provides graceful degradation, and is - not just thatfor - SEO friendly.
 Handles images with `srcset` and within `picture`, as well as `iframe` elements. `loading="lazy"` will be a huge improvement for todays web performance challenges, so use and polyfill it today!

 -  Released under the MIT license
 -  Made in Germany